luispedro/talk-scientific-communication/talk.md

 ## Avoid elements that only make the audience more confused

-For example, having mathematical formulas which *are tangential to the point* normally adds _no information for the people who are know what you mean_ but _confuses those who do not_.
+For example, having mathematical formulas which *are tangential to the point* normally adds _no information for the people who know what you mean_ but _confuses those who do not_.

 Instead of _y* = X · argminβ { |y - Xβ|² + λ₁|β|₁}_, write "using a linear